 Upon making a stop, the officer needs probable cause to detain the driver or conduct a search of the vehicle.
 Police reports often cite subjective observations such as “an odor of marijuana” or “nervous behavior.”
 That leads to grilling questions and requests that sound like commands.
 Where are you headed?
 Would you please step out of the car?
 Do you mind if I look in the trunk?
 Asserting your rights or refusing to comply reinforces the officer’s suspicions.
 And one thing leads to another.

 In August, just across the border in Cleveland County, a couple was stopped on I-85 because of a bad brake light and failure to signal a lane change.
 The sheriff’s deputy said he smelled marijuana, and summoned the K-9 unit.
 The drug-sniffing dogs “hit” on the car, which led to the discovery of a trophy bust for marijuana and meth.
 All based on a turn signal?

 From the deputy’s perspective, persistence and intuition paid off.
 To a good criminal defense lawyer, it seems more like the dumb luck of fishing — a few “keepers” out of a 100 traffic stops.

 If you are facing drug charges (or other criminal charges) after a traffic stop on I-85 in South Carolina, did law enforcement overstep its bounds?
-Greenville attorney [nap_names id=”FIRM-NAME-3″] has successfully challenged interstate drug arrests on the basis of probable cause and unlawful searches in violation of the Fourth Amendment.
+The Greenville attorneys at Ryan Beasley Law have successfully challenged interstate drug arrests on the basis of probable cause and unlawful searches in violation of the Fourth Amendment.